microsoft/promptflow/docs/how-to-guides/faq.md

 Valid for batch run only.
 The number of workers to use for parallel execution of the Flow.

+Default value is 16.
+If you want more efficiency, you can increase the number to the improve the batch run concurrency, make it run faster.

+If your batch run fails due to rate limit of your LLM endpoint, pls set up PF_WORKER_COUNT to a samller number.
+Take Azure OpenAI endpoint as example, you can go to Azure OpenAI Studio, navigate to Deployment tab, check out the capacity of your endpoints.
+Then you can refer to this expression to set up the concurrency.

+PF_WORKER_COUNT<=TPM (token per minute)*single flow run duration en second/single flow run token count/60

+For example, if your endpoint TPM (token per minute) is 40K, the single flow run takes 10k tokens and runs for 30s, pls do not set up PF_WORKER_COUNT bigger than 2.
+This is a rough estimation.
+Please also consider collboaration (teammates use the same endpoint at the same time) and tokens consumed in deployed inference endpoints, playground and other cases which might send request to your LLM endpoints.

 **PF_BATCH_METHOD**

 Valid for batch run only.
 Optional values: 'spawn', 'fork'.